MadisonCostanza/Availability-of-American-Rehabilitation-Programs-An-Econometric-Research-Study/README.md

 Lastly, the study uses data from 2005, and circumstances may have changed since then.
 Economic conditions, political leadership, and criminal justice policies may have evolved, impacting the availability of rehabilitation programs differently in subsequent years.

 In conclusion, this research sheds light on the factors influencing the availability of rehabilitation programs in American public prisons.
 Despite its limitations, the study provides valuable insights for policymakers and advocates seeking to enhance rehabilitation efforts and reduce recidivism rates.

 The findings emphasize the importance of economic growth, effective resource allocation, and the role of political leadership in promoting successful reentry into society for inmates.
 Further research using more recent and comprehensive data could provide a more nuanced understanding of the complex relationships between macroeconomic factors, political leadership, and the availability of rehabilitation programs in public prisons.

-References:

-United States Department of Justice.
-Office of Justice Programs.
-Bureau of Justice Statistics.
-Census of State and Federal Adult Correctional Facilities.
-(2005) Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2017-05-12. https://doi.org/10.3886/ICPSR24642.v3
-Bureau of Economic Analysis (BEA): https://www.bea.gov/ Bureau of Labor Statistics (BLS): https://www.bls.gov/